from small one page howto to huge articles all in one place

 Overrides the default calculation of the number of inodes that should be

-reserved for the filesystem (which is based on the number of blocks and
+reserved for the file system (which is based on the number of blocks and

-ratio).
+the byte-pe-inode ratio).
 This allows the user to specify the number

 of desired inodes directly.

-- -o creator-os
+- -o creato-os

 -